wanze/statamic-super-static-cache/README.md

 * **`User roles`** Skip static file cache only for some user roles.
 * **`User groups`** Skip static file cache only for some user groups.

-Next, you need to configure the reverse proxy to skip the static file cache if the above cookie exists.
+Next, you need to configure the reverse proxy to skip the static file cache if the configured cookie exists.

 ### Apache